-The IVD industry strongly supports the introduction of a more harmonised classification system that is based on the international GHTF model, as reflected in the European Commission text.
-European deviation from this model should be avoided to keep the benefit of global harmonisation and bring to the IVD companies a return on investment.
+The IVD industry strongly supports the introduction of a more harmonised classification system that is based on the international GHTF model, as reflected in the Commission text.
+European deviation from this model should be avoided to maintain the benefit of global harmonisation and bring IVD companies a return on investment.

-However, there is a big concern regarding the alignment of the IVD regulation with the MD regulation on aspects like the post-market surveillance or the clinical evidence requirements.
+However, there is a significant concern regarding the alignment of the IVD regulation with the MD regulation on aspects like post-market surveillance or clinical evidence requirements.
 Those requirements are not useful or relevant for IVD products.
-IVDs are fundamentally different from other medical devices as they never come into direct contact with the patient.
+IVDs are fundamentally different from other medical devices as they are not intended to come into direct contact with the patient.